leqingsang/SVOC/README.md

 - **Note:** The reference genome file also needs to be placed in `SVOC/modules/autopvs1/data` to meet the needs of autopvs1 running.

-`gnomadv2` is the default gnomad v2.1.1 file directory, or you can customize it.
+`gnomadv2` is the default directory for gnomad v2.1.1 file, or you can customize it.
 You need to download:

 - **gnomad.genomes.r2.1.1.sites.vcf.bgz** can be downloaded from [genomes.bgz](https://storage.googleapis.com/gcp-public-data--gnomad/release/2.1.1/vcf/genomes/gnomad.genomes.r2.1.1.sites.vcf.bgz) and TBI from [genomes.bgz.tbi](https://storage.googleapis.com/gcp-public-data--gnomad/release/2.1.1/vcf/genomes/gnomad.genomes.r2.1.1.sites.vcf.bgz.tbi)